 - 1. Press and hold the power button and the take-off/return-to-home button of the remote controller at the same time until the battery level indicators of the remote controller blink quickly, which indicates that the remote controller has entered the forced frequency pairing state. - 2.
 Make sure that the aircraft is turned on.
 Double-click the power button of the aircraft, and the front and rear arm lights of the aircraft will turn green and blink quickly. - 3.
-When the front and rear arm lights of the aircraft and the battery level indicator of the remote controller stop blinking, it indicates that the frequency matching is successfully done.
+When the rear arm lights of the aircraft and the battery level indicator of the remote controller stop blinking, it indicates that the frequency matching is successfully done.

-A-Mesh Link
+■ A-Mesh Link

-- 1. Choose one of those RCs and turn it on, and enter the main interface of its flight application, tap "" and then "" to enter "Multi-aircraft frequency" interface, tap "Add device" button to enter A-Mesh Link mode.
+- 1. Choose one of those RCs and turn it on, and enter the main interface of its flight application, tap "\(\frac{\text{light}}{\text{cap}}\)" and then "\(\frac{\text{light}}{\text{cap}}\)" to enter "A-Mesh Link" interface, tap "Add device" button to enter A-Mesh Link mode.
 At this time the RC battery indicator blinks quickly. - 2.
 Select one of those aircrafts and turn it on, press its power button quickly and press and hold the button until the arm lights of the aircraft blink quickly (among which the rear arm lights turn yellow and blink quickly), which indicates that the aircraft enters the A-Mesh Link mode, waiting for the RC to complete auto frequency matching. - 3.
-After the RC and the aircraft are matched in frequency successfully, the RC's battery level indicators blink quickly but the arm lights of the aircraft stop flashing, in "My team" interface RCs and aircrafts in the team are displayed. - 4.
-Users then can repeat the step 2 to add 1 more aircraft into the team; they can also choose another RC, enter the main interface of the flight application on the RC, tap "^B?" and then "^B?" to enter "Multi-Aircraft frequency" interface, tap "Join the team" button to enter A-Mesh Link mode and add the RC into the team. - 5.
+After the RC and the aircraft are matched in frequency successfully, the RC's battery level indicators blink quickly but the rear arm lights of the aircraft stop flashing, in "My team" interface RCs and aircrafts in the team are displayed. - 4.
+Users then can repeat the step 2 to add 1 more aircraft into the team; they can also choose another RC, enter the main interface of the flight application on the RC, tap " and then " to enter "A-Mesh Link" interface, tap "Join the team" button to enter A-Mesh Link mode and add the RC into the team. - 5.
 After A-Mesh Link is completed, in the "My team" interface of the RC used in the step 1, tap "Finish" button to complete the building of the team.